 No forward link in the forwards reported

 While you review reporting metrics, you see several forwards listed.
-However, in the sent mailing, you see no forward link.
+But, in the sent mailing, you see no forward link.

-When someone shares an email by using the Share to Social feature, Acoustic Campaign creates a special Click-to-View version of the email that collects performance metrics from Facebook or Twitter.
+When someone shares an email by using the Share to Social feature, Campaign creates a special Click-to-View version of the email.
+It collects performance metrics from Facebook or Twitter.
 This Click-to-View event is considered a forward.
-To see who forwarded your email on a social network, go to Reports > Reporting, then click Share to Social under the Single Mailing Reports report type.
+To see who forwarded your email, go to Reports > Reporting, then click Share to Social under the Single Mailing Reports report type.

 Web tracking for the same domain

-For security reasons and for data integrity reasons, it is not possible to use web tracking for the same domain in more than one Acoustic Campaign organization
+For security and data integrity reasons, it's not possible to use web tracking for the same domain in more than one Acoustic Campaign organization.

-For example, you may consider creating sub-domains off of your main domain and tracking these separately, but your website would need to be programmed in such a way that, once a visitor hit one of the sub-domains, all links would be re-written accordingly.
+For example, you may consider creating sub-domains off of your main domain and tracking these separately.
+But your website would need to be programmed in such a way that, once a visitor hits one of the sub-domains, all links would be re-written accordingly.
 For example: Assume sub-a.domain.com and sub-b.domain.com.
-These sub-domains would point to the same physical website at domain.com but would work in such a way that if someone visited sub-a.domain.com, any link would keep them on sub-a.domain.com and not accidentally take them to domain.com or sub-b.domain.com.
+These sub-domains would point to the same physical website at domain.com but would work as if someone visited sub-a.domain.com, any link would keep them on sub-a.domain.com and not accidentally take them to domain.com or sub-b.domain.com.